polterguy/lizzie/docs/introduction.md

 `@write` invocation that we pass into our `foo` function is in fact not evaluated as we pass it into our `foo` function.
 This allows you to decorate a function invocation, and _"delay"_ its evaluation, to the point in time where you are sure of that you actually want to evaluate it.
+Internally in Lizzie, this is actually done by creating a wrapper function invocation, that decorates our inner function invocation, and returns that decorated function invocation when referencing the symbol.

 For expensive functions, that might perform expensive IO operations for instance, this little trick can significantly improve performance.
 For the record, if the